lpoto/telescope-tasks.nvim/README.md

 that allows running tasks directly from the telescope prompt and displaying their definitions and outputs in the telescope's previewer.

-The tasks may either be [auto-generated](#generators) based on the current project, or added with [custom generators](#custom-generators).

-> Note that auto-generating is still in progress and experimental.

 ## Demo

 https://user-images.githubusercontent.com/67372390/212735801-5dcbecc1-5d2e-4ce5-894e-fba731b3d05a.mp4